 The cost of pain is evidently large, therefore it is important that pain management techniques are used by patients to prevent and reduce their pain as early as possible.

 Doctors are able to treat different types of pains in a variety of different ways.
 There may not be one solution for all types of pain.
 One form of relief may not bring patients relief for another form of pain.
-The following are the common forms of treatment for pain.
+The following are the common ways we manage chronic pain

 Acute pain treatment

-Acute pain treatment generally includes taking some form of medication.
+Acute pain treatment generally includes taking some form of pain medicine.
 This will depend on the recommendation and advice of your doctor and trained medical professionals.
 Examples of such treatment medication for acute pain are described below.

 Non-steroidal Anti-Inflammatories (NSAIDs)

 Pain management techniques can be pharmacological.
 Analgesics or pain reliever medications can be very beneficial for patients who find non pharmacological pain management to be ineffective for them.
 This form of pain medicine can usually help treat pain and help a person regain their daily function.
 NSAIDs can be accessed over the counter or via prescription.
 They have a wide range of strengths.
 NSAIDs are suitable for treating minor acute pains.
 This includes but is not limited to: headaches, sprains and back aches.

 NSAIDs can also help with relieving local inflammation, pain due to swelling and other similar traumas to the body.
 However, when NSAIDs are taken at higher dosages, they may lead to side effects.
 It has been reported that NSAIDs can result in digestive system effects, including bleeding.
 Therefore, it is important for doctors and their patients to monitor their dosage.